-Breaking news on climate change, energy and conservation, pollution, and endangered species.
-Featuring research on sustainability in our environment and the effects of climate change on global warming and the frequency and scale of natural disasters.
-Our writers Jerry Xia and Chelsey Sanchez produce weekly.
+The Environment Section of IR Insider publishes breaking news reports and analysis regarding developments relating to the environment and their broader social, political, and economic implications.
+Topics covered in the Environment Section include climate change, energy and conservation, pollution, endangered species and beyond.
+Articles may feature research on environmental sustainability and the effects of climate change on global warming and the frequency and scale of natural disasters.
+Our writers Claire Beutter and Ken Yokokawa produce weekly.
 Our section editor is Emmanuel Ruiz.

 Hurricane Florence made landfall at Wrightsville Beach, North Carolina, on Friday, September 14.
 The Environmental Protection Agency (EPA) has been monitoring over nine hazardous waste sites that are in the hurricane’s path.

 Record-breaking temperatures may have exacerbated a dust storm that ravaged Northern India last Wednesday, killing about 125 people and injuring hundreds more.